TheRSGuide/TheRSGuide-Content/README.md

 # Contributing to The RS Guide

 Welcome!
 This repository contains the MDX content for The RS Guide website.
 This is a submodule that gets merged into the main Next.js [Fumadocs](https://fumadocs.dev/) application at build time.
+> [!NOTE]
+> The content here will update the BETA version of the site at https://beta.thersguide.com, not the primary site (https://thersguide.com)

 ## Table of Contents